 I didn’t.
 I would have thought it was some bigger city, but according to this set of FBI statistics of total murders, I was wrong.
 But actually, was I?
 It’s very easy to look at this graph at face value without digging much further into the narrative it presents.
 As readers, we absorb this information, particularly when it comes from a perceived authority, but do we question it appropriately?
 Let’s take a closer look at the same information presented in this chart, but with more context.
 On the right (and “right”) are similar murder stats but put into the context of population.
 News and Media Literacy: Building Critical Consumers and Creators.
 Presented by Kelly Mendoza, Senior Director of Learning and Engagement, Common Sense Education Hosted by Common Sense Education and Sponsored by Symantec If you attended the live session, you’ll be emailed a CE certificate within 24 hours of the webinar.

 If you view the recording and would like a CE certificate, join the Digital Learning & Leadership community and go to the Webinar Archives folder to take the CE quiz.
-More and more, young people (and adults) are getting their news online and from social media.
-There is also the increasingly problematic issue of fake news and determining credible news sources online.
+Turn Students into Fact-Finding Web Detectives.
+Fact-Checking Tips and Tools for Teachers and Students Show students where to look for credible information on the web.

 Through everyday use, newspapers trained their readers to expect the international and national news on the front page, and state and local news in following pages, and to flip through the pages for articles about local heroes or topics of interest like Home and Garden, Sports, or their favorite columnists and Editorials.
 Today, such labels are abandoned when articles are lifted as links and shared via social media, or when people check YouTube for the latest news, or when people accept their friends’ postings as “news.”
 When you read your news on Facebook (and many people do!)
 You are not alerted to the genre of the story, and it’s often hard to tell which category the story may fit.
 Allsides: Curating diverse perspectives (or looking at news from most sides now) Fighting Fake News: Can Technology Stem the Tide?
 School Librarians Are Teaching Digital Citizenship.

+You can read the talk crib and watch the video at here: “You Think You Want Media Literacy….
+Do you?”
+MediaBreaker Critical Remix Tools - The LAMP.
+Break-a-thons are short-term programs with The LAMP, and a perfect introduction for youth about how, why and for whom media are made.
 Each Break-a-thon focuses on a theme, like the Super Bowl, the MTV Video Music Awards, movie trailers or political advertising; youth then come together for one or two days to break media related to the theme.
 Participants compete in challenges throughout the event, win prizes and create their very own broken videos talking back to mass media.
 Past students tell us they never watch TV in quite the same way once they’ve done a Break-a-thon!
-With Break-a-thon in a Box, you have everything you need to host your own event, including tips, samples, templates and more, all at no cost.
-Plus, we’re always here to help.
-Get started today when you sign up for our mailing list (you can unsubscribe anytime).
-Teaching Digital Literacy.
-Presented by Michelle Luhtala, Head Librarian, New Canaan High School, CT; and Joyce Valenza, Assistant Teaching Professor, Rutgers University, MI Program Sponsored by Mackin Educational Resources If you attended the live session, you’ll be emailed a CE certificate within 24 hours of the webinar.